sstott09/Node-MySQL/README.md

  * "inquirer"
  * "cli-table2"
 <br></br>
 After that, you may then run the app.
-Simply type in the following into your terminal: --> "node apexCustomer"
+Simply type the following into your terminal: --> "node apexCustomer"
 <br></br>
 You should see a list of products and prices display.
-The user may choose any of the 10 products by inputting the appropriate product ID number followed by how many they would like.
+The user may choose any of the 10 products by inputting the appropriate product ID number followed by how many items they would like to purchase.

 ### Build Tools
 <ul>